Energinet-DataHub/energy-origin/doc/architecture/README.md

 becoming a central part of the puzzle to solve the ever growing need to be able to document the green and/or renewable aspect of energy.

-The changes in how energy is handled and consumed is changed in a increasing manner, so a platform that can handle these challenges are needed to enable the green transition.
+The changes in how energy is handled and consumed is changing in an increasing manner, so a platform that can handle these challenges are needed to enable the green transition.